 Happy Suppliers leads to Happy Customers

-In the purchasing industry, suppliers are one of the most important parts of supply chain management.
+In the supply chain industry, suppliers are one of the most important parts of supply chain management.
 Without them, businesses can miss out on vital inventory, leaving customers disappointed and losing sales.

-Therefore, keeping suppliers happy by forming a strong relationship is a crucial part of a purchaser’s role.
+Therefore, keeping suppliers happy by forming a strong relationship is a crucial part of a procurement officer or managers’ role.
 You may get access to better wholesale costs or be considered a priority when it comes to stock shortages and resolving issues.

 A good supplier/purchaser relationship means you may have better access to higher quality or harder to find items.
 Access to quality goods is a key factor in developing a successful business and keeping customers happy.